indexdata/localindices/doc/mike-notes.md

   there seem to be multiple versions of the key file, for reasons that are not clear.
 May be related to Zookeeper.

-(There are both conf and conf3 directories.
+(### There are both conf and conf3 directories.
 The latter seems to be a set of obsolete config files which were used for running Solr 3.x, which we no longer do.
-It doesn't get a mention in `debian/rules`)
+It doesn't get a mention in `debian/rules`.
+I suppose this should have been deleted when the `lui-solr3` package was created.)

-`lib` contains a bunch of third-party JAR files, I assume to be used by Solr.
-As usual, I am baffled by the inclusion of these.
+`lib` contains a bunch of third-party JAR files, I assume to be used by Solr. ### As usual, I am baffled by the inclusion of these.
 We don't distribute our own libc.so with Metaproxy.

 `scripts` contains five shell-scripts whose purposes are unclear.